VANILLA Overview Information

 Vanilla contains chemicals that are high in flavor and fragrance, but it is not known how it works for medicinal uses.

 - Intestinal gas.

 VANILLA Side Effects & Safety

-Vanilla is safe, but there are some side effects.
+Vanilla is LIKELY SAFE when taken by mouth in amounts commonly found in foods.
+However, there are some side effects.
 Skin contact can cause irritation and swelling (inflammation).
 It might also cause headache and sleep problems (insomnia), especially for people who manufacture vanilla extract.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Vanilla is safe for pregnant and breast-feeding women in food amounts.
-But larger medicinal amounts should be avoided until more is known.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Vanilla is LIKELY SAFE for pregnant and breast-feeding women when taken by mouth in food amounts.
+Larger medicinal amounts should be avoided until more is known.